 - Ensure that young people (people aged between 14 and 17) have given their full and informed consent to interactions and activities with their local Green Party, and that you and other member are aware of their boundaries.

-- Ensure that vulnerable adults (see definition here) have given their full and informed consent to interactions and activities with their local Green Party, and that you and other members are aware of their boundaries.
+- Ensure that at risk adults (see definition here) have given their full and informed consent to interactions and activities with their local Green Party, and that you and other members are aware of their boundaries.